 HOFFMAN: There’s a lot of wisdom packed into that statement.
 First, he knows that so long as no one has figured out how to run these businesses, he has as good a shot as anyone.

-When an existing company—an acquisition—if you spent too much time on it, and you learn too much about it, you will inevitably be talked out of it.
+When an existing company — an acquisition — if you spend too much time on it, and you learn too much about it, you will inevitably be talked out of it.
 And I’ve seen it happen so many times in my company,

 So you want this balance between, “I know what the big risks are, I know what the big play is, but I can still see the vision that it could be.”
 That’s the fulcrum by which you want to make decisions.

-HOFFMAN: Because it’s the opportunity is what matters much more than anything else.
+HOFFMAN: Because it’s the opportunity that matters much more than anything else.

 HOFFMAN: One quick way out of this analysis paralysis is to start from Barry’s premise that nobody knows anything, yourself included.
 And this is simultaneously a humbling and liberating concept.